wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Keys

-The `keys()` method in JavaScript returns a new Array Iterator object that contains the keys for each index in the array.
+The `keys()` method returns a new Array Iterator object that contains the keys for each index in the array.

 ```javascript
 let array = ['a', 'b', 'c'];